Max Kellerman: Personal life

 Kellerman was born in The Bronx, and grew up in the Greenwich Village area of New York City.
 He graduated from New York City's PS 41 in Greenwich Village, Hunter College High School in 1991 and, later, Columbia University in 1998.

+His younger brother Sam was a freelance writer who also covered professional boxing.
+In 2004, Sam's body was found inside his apartment in Los Angeles.
+As a result of the ensuing investigation, former boxer James Butler was arrested and charged with Sam's murder.
+He later confessed to voluntary manslaughter and arson and was given a 29-year sentence.

-Kellerman and his wife, Erin (Manning), have three daughters, Esther, Sam (named after Max's late brother), and Mira.
+Kellerman and his wife have three daughters.

 Kellerman pointed out on Tucker that "Max" is not short for anything, and that he does not have a middle name.
 He is active in Jewish cultural activities and, according to The Forward and the Yiddish Book Center, speaks Yiddish.
 A hip hop fan, evidenced by his intro music on his ESPN Radio show, Kellerman's favorite artists include the Wu-Tang Clan, having stated on his radio show that Raekwon's Only Built 4 Cuban Linx... is one of his favorite albums.
 He was a member of a hip-hop group with his brother Sam, under the name "Max and Sam".
 They were signed under Columbia Records in 1994 and recorded a music video titled "Young Man Rumble".

 Kellerman has a small permanent scar on the left side of his mouth from a childhood accident with an electrical outlet.

 Kellerman is a fan of the New York Giants and New York Yankees.

-Murder of his brother

-Born on November 24, 1974, Sam Kellerman grew up in Manhattan while attending Stuyvesant High School.
-He was 15 months younger than Max, and the second of the four brothers in the Kellerman family.
-As an aspiring young artist, Kellerman wrote a play called The Man Who Hated Shakespeare and hosted a public-access cable-television show.

-On October 17, 2004, Sam Kellerman's body was found inside his apartment in the 1400 block of Vista Street in Los Angeles.
-As a result of the ensuing investigation, former boxer James Butler was arrested and charged with Sam's murder.
-He later confessed to the murder and was given a 29-year sentence.

-Sam Kellerman was 29 years old.
-In speaking about his brother, Max Kellerman recalls that "[Sam] was a creative genius...
-He was the best writer for his age I've ever read.
-I used to tell him, 'I'll always be able to get someone to pay me for talking, and you'll always be able to get someone to pay you for writing.'
-When it came to writing, I felt like Salieri to Sam's Mozart.
-Sam wanted to direct film, but I think he was fated to write and be in front of the camera.
-He was starting to get work as an actor.
-He was in several national commercials.
-And acting wasn't even what he did best.
-Sam was a sure thing.
-It was just a matter of time before he made it big."